American Indian Model Schools: Student progress

 Ron Smith, the principal of Laurel Elementary School, disclosed the middle school test scores of the 51 students from Laurel who entered the AIM system in 2004, showing their progress in English and mathematics between the 6th and 8th grades.
-Landsberg said "It's impossible to tell whether the students were academically strong at the start of sixth grade or were brought up to grade level by the rigors of a year at American Indian."
+Landsberg said, "It's impossible to tell whether the students were academically strong at the start of sixth grade or were brought up to grade level by the rigors of a year at American Indian."
 Of the students from Laurel who had completed the 6th grade at the AIM system, 39 finished all three years at the AIM system.

-Of the 51 students, six scored lower than proficient in both English and mathematics during the end of their 6th-grade year.
-Three of them left the AIM system and, according to Landsberg, the remaining three "showed some progress" by the end of their final year.
+Of the 51 students, six scored lower than proficient in both English and mathematics at the end of their 6th-grade year.
+According to Landsberg, three of these students left the AIM system and the remaining three "showed some progress" by the end of their final year.
 Landsberg said that he could not determine why the three students left the school.
-The school system stated that, in 2009, it had never expelled any student for any reason, and that some students voluntarily leave because they moved or because the families decided that the school is not well suited to them.
+In 2009, the AIPC insisted that it had never expelled any student for any reason and that some students voluntarily left because they moved or because their families decided that the school was not well suited to them.
 Around 2005, the school overall loses 10 students per year.
 Chavis said that most students moved out.
 Some parents quoted in the San Francisco Chronicle said they removed their children because they were dissatisfied with the authoritarian environment.
 Chavis said that he encouraged some students to leave.

 Patricia Gimbel, the dean of admissions for Deerfield Academy, a private university preparatory school in Massachusetts, said in 2005 that AIPCS had "taken kids who are not the brightest and propelled them to the top of state standards."
 Betty Olson-Jones, the president of the Oakland Education Association, the teachers' union of the Oakland schools, said that the AIM system "had a reputation among the local public schools as being very interested in kind of recruiting kids who are going to do well, and getting rid of kids who won't."
 Ben Chavis and Janet Roberts, a school principal in the AIM system, said that this was not true.